musicantoren/TLV_teleoprate/README.md

 - Saves data at "logs/local_GPS" folder with timestamp.
 - Activate with `gps_save`.

+### merge_GPS_of_day.py
+- Merges all GPS csv files to one sorted file.
+- Saves data at "logs/local_GPS" folder with the name "final_GPS.csv".
+- Activate with `gps_sort`.

+# Tehila
 ### signal.launch
 - Start transmit signal from the jetson to the mindware, by starting new_sub.py and mindwars.py.
 - Saves data at "logs" folder with timestamp.
 - Activate with `start`.

-### merge_GPS_of_day.py
-- Merges all GPS csv files to one sorted file.
-- Saves data at "logs/local_GPS" folder with the name "final_GPS.csv".
-- Activate with `gps_sort`.